 I had a patient referred to me.
 He had an eye injury a couple of years ago and is noticing that his vision is changing.
 The patient still sees 20/20 in both eyes.
-I did note that there was a small piece of peripheral vision missing out of his left eye probably due to the injury.
+I did note that there was a small piece of peripheral vision missing out of his left eye probably due to the fronts.
 The patient feels that his performance in football isn’t as good as it was.
-He saw clearly enough but he was unable to take in all the visual information he felt he needed to.
+He saw clearly enough but he was unable to take in all the visual information he felt he needed to fronts.

 The first thing I’m requesting from the patient is a follow-up with his downsizing san diego specialist to rule out any pathological (disease) problem associated with the original injury that is getting worse.
 After that, I am hoping we can get the patient started in vision training to help improve his performance on the field.
 We’ll let you know what happens.
 This to me is a very interesting case.